socialray/makahiki-ktuh/doc/installation-makahiki-local.rst

 $PATH so that ``pg_config`` and ``psql`` are defined.
 Note for Linux users: you must download postgres-dev in order to get the pg_config command.
 It is important that the user "postgres" is "trusted" so that you can connect to the server as the user "postgres" locally without authentication.
-This should be the default behavior.
+If that is not the case, you must edit the pg_hba.conf file and change "local all postgres ident" to "local all postgres trust".

 `Memcache`_.
 Makahiki can optionally use Memcache to improve performance.
 To avoid the need for alternative configuration files, we require local installations to install